PelumiBenjamin/MoralisQaAssestment/README.md

 pnpm run test:api

 Run UI Tests
-To run the full suite of UI tests, use:
+To run the full suite of UI tests in headed mode, use:

-pnpm run test:e2e
+pnpm run test:e2e-Head

 Run All Tests